mmacy/cosmos-python-prototype/README.md

 ### General

-When you interact with Cosmos DB using the Python SDK, errors returned by the service correspond to the same HTTP status codes returned for REST API requests.
+When you interact with Cosmos DB using the Python SDK, errors returned by the service correspond to the same HTTP status codes returned for REST API requests:

 [HTTP Status Codes for Azure Cosmos DB][cosmos_http_status_codes]

-For example, if you try to create a container using a name that's already in use in your Cosmos DB database, a `409` error is returned, indicating the conflict.
+For example, if you try to create a container using an ID (name) that's already in use in your Cosmos DB database, a `409` error is returned, indicating the conflict.
 In the following snippet, the error is handled gracefully by catching the exception and displaying additional information about the error.

 ```Python
 try: